 II.
-Definitions:
+DEFINITIONS.

+The following definitions shall apply to this Policy, unless the use and context clearly indicates otherwise.
-A. Deed of Gift: a written agreement between a donor and the Library that transfers ownership of the donated materials to the Library, as well as sets out other terms and conditions regarding the making of the gift and its use by the Library.

-B. Intellectual property rights: intangible property rights relating to materials gifted to the Library, such as copyright, other literary or artistic rights, trademark rights, and patent rights.

-C. Use restriction: a condition on the use of a gift, set by the donor, which restricts how the gift may be used by the Library.
+- A. Deed of Gift: a written agreement between a donor and the Library that transfers ownership of the donated materials to the Library, as well as sets out other terms and conditions regarding the making of the gift and its use by the Library. - B. Intellectual property rights: intangible property rights relating to materials gifted to the Library, such as copyright, other literary or artistic rights, trademark rights, and patent rights. - C. Use restriction: a condition on the use of a gift, set by the donor, which restricts how the gift may be used by the Library. - D. Receiving: the act of taking in a gift with no implication of having reviewed the criteria to approve the gift as acceptable or not.

+- E. Approving: the process wherein the gift is evaluated for its compliance with the criteria for gifts that are acceptable to the library, consistent with its mission, values, and restrictions which the donor may request. - F. Accepting: having been approved, the gift can then be accepted, allowing the gift to be processed and made available for its purpose.

 III.
-Policy:

-A. Scope
+POLICY.